 Friday, 8 October 2021

-Helsingborg Fotografiska Magasin Postcard – Finland
+Helsingborg Fotografiska Magasin Postcard – Sweden

 Date of use : 24 March 1901, Sweden

-Helsingborg Fotografiska Magasin Postcard – Finland
+Helsingborg Fotografiska Magasin Postcard – Sweden

 This document is a commercial correspondence card sent by Helsingborgs Fotografiska Magasin, a photographic supply business operating in the Swedish city of Helsingborg.
 The front side of the card bears the title "Brefkort," a Swedish term meaning "postal card."
 On the left side appears a decorative logo depicting a photographer operating a large-format camera mounted on a tripod.
 This illustration clearly indicates that the card belonged to a business engaged in the trade of photographic equipment and materials.
 The printed name "Helsingborgs Fotografiska Magasin" identifies the sender as a photographic supply store based in Helsingborg.